TotallyInformation/node-red-contrib-uibuilder/V2-PROGRESS.md

 * [ ] Deal with instance folders build script if found.
 * [ ] Build script processing needs the ability to do npm handling for the instance folder not just for userDir.

+New Ideas

+* [ ] New node: allowing a socket.io "room" to be defined.
+Will need to pick a current main instance from a dropdown (using API)
+   * [ ] Change FE to allow for rooms.
+* [ ] New node: cache - see WIKI cache page for details.
+* [ ]

 ----

 ## The Details

-- [ ] Allow change of uibuilder.url to:
-   - [x] Check url is free to use - using the uibindex api
-   - [x] Does not contain leading dots or underscores
-   - [x] Does not contain `/` or `\`
-   - [ ] Copy (or rename?) current folder to new folder

-###

-- Improvements to front-end (`uibuilderfe.js` and templates)
+### Improvements to front-end (`uibuilderfe.js` and templates)

 - [x] Move socket.io client library path to include `httpNodeRoot`.
 - [x] Move socket.io client library path to include `vendor`.
 Path is now `../uibuilder/vendor/socket.io/socket.io.js` to match other vendor paths.
 - [x] Change default template from jquery + normalize.cs to VueJS + bootstrap-vue (much the same size)
    - [x] Needs to auto-install vue and boostrap-vue packages.
 - [x] Fix regression bug preventing socket.io from communicating when `httpNodeRoot` not set.
 Add `urlJoin()` to fix.

-###
+- [x] FE: Ability to manually set the ioNamespace & ioPath so that uibuilderfe can be used from other servers and sub-paths without issues.
+   Will need to have users start socket.io in their own code though since you cannot change the namespace/path once started.
+   The alternative would be to create a new middleware path that returned the right data but that wouldn't allow cross-server use.
+   We might have to enable CORS config?
+   - [x] Add new user function uibuilder.start(namespace,ioPath) - where params are optional and will default to the existing settings

-- Improvements to back-end (`uibuilder.js`)
+### Improvements to back-end (`uibuilder.js`)

 - [x] Move vendor file serving from instance level to module level so it is only ever done once.
 Also rationalise.
 - [x] Move uibindex API from standard to admin web interfaces for better security.
 - [x] Add `<adminurl>/uibvendorpackages` admin API.
 - [x] Use `<adminurl>/uibvendorpackages` API to list available vendor package urls in admin ui.
 - [x] Move socket.io client library path to include `httpNodeRoot` & `vendor`.
 - [x] ~~Move active vendor package list from `settings.json` to `<uibRoot>/` to allow it to be updated by install handling.~~ No settings file now needed.
 (Breaking change - if uncommon library used, will need to add it using the admin ui, common libraries will be picked up automatically)
 - [x] ~~Add initial process to move settings after migration from v1 to v2.~~ Settings no longer required.
 - [x] Add Socket.IO path to the `<adminurl>/uibindex` API - in preparation for enabling other nodes to communicate with uibuilder front-end's.
 - [x] ~~Fix the folder location lookup for front-end packages.
 New function `findPackage` added to `tilib.js`, replaces the `get-installed-path` 3rd party package.~~ Completely rewritten
 - [x] ~~Add extra info to the `vendorPaths` variable.
 Including whether the package is include in the `<userDir>/package.json` dependencies & information from the packages own package.json file including homepage, main entry point and version string.~~ Completely rewritten.
+- [x] Remove Winston ~~and replace with native `new Console()` instead? https://nodejs.org/docs/latest-v8.x/api/console.html#console_new_console_stdout_stderr~~
+- [x] Integrate logging back into standard Node-RED log output.
+Set Node-RED's logging level to `debug` or `trace` to see details.
+- [x] With move of npm package installations into the admin ui, settings are no longer required.
+Common front-end packages will be found and added to the vendor list automatically.
+Others have to be added via the admin ui. `vendorPaths` variable is now used to contain the list of available packages and their metadata.
+See docs for details.
+- [x] Remove debug setting from initialised console output
+- [x] Remove FE/BE debug flags from admin ui config

 - [x] Add `<adminurl>/uibnpm` admin API.
 Enable npm commands to be called from the admin ui.
 Checks whether `package.json` is available.
 Work against `userDir` or `<uibRoot>/<url>` locations (optional `url` parameter).
+    - ~~Handle npm restart scripts~~
+    - ~~Use `POST /nodes` API instead of npm? https://nodered.org/docs/api/admin/methods/post/nodes/~~
     - [x] List all installed top-level packages
     - [x] Allow check if `package.json` and `node_modules` are present
     - [x] Allow creation of `package.json` in `userDir` or `<uibRoot>/<url>`.
     - [x] Allow package installations/updates/removals.
     - [ ] Allow edit of `package.json` in `<uibRoot>/<url>`.
-     - ~~Handle npm restart scripts~~
-     - ~~Use `POST /nodes` API instead of npm? https://nodered.org/docs/api/admin/methods/post/nodes/~~

-   - [x] Remove Winston ~~and replace with native `new Console()` instead? https://nodejs.org/docs/latest-v8.x/api/console.html#console_new_console_stdout_stderr~~
-   - [x] Integrate logging back into standard Node-RED log output.
-Set Node-RED's logging level to `debug` or `trace` to see details.
-   - [x] With move of npm package installations into the admin ui, settings are no longer required.
-Common front-end packages will be found and added to the vendor list automatically.
-Others have to be added via the admin ui. `vendorPaths` variable is now used to contain the list of available packages and their metadata.
-See docs for details.

 - [x] Use projects folder if projects are in use.
 See [PR #47](https://github.com/TotallyInformation/node-red-contrib-uibuilder/pull/47) for details.
     - [ ] Add advanced option to uibuilder.html - use of project folder is optional

 - [ ] Move custom middleware load from settings.js to `<uibRoot>/.mware/`.
 Possibly also allow for `<uibRoot>/<url>/.mware/`.
 - [ ] *Update close processing to use vendorPaths.
 Need to check whether this is actually needed.*

-###

-- Improvements to admin config ui (`uibuilder.html`)
+### Improvements to admin config ui (`uibuilder.html`)

 - [x] Swap vendor path list to uibvendorpackages API
 - [x] Cancel and Done buttons disabled if there are unsaved changes to a file.
 Either Save or reset the file to re-enable them.
 - [x] Improved validation for url setting.
 It must not be more than 20 characters, must not equal 'template'.
 Must not contain '..', '/' or '\'.
 Must not start with '_', '.'.
 It must also be unique (e.g. not already in use). `instances` module variable now used to track all active instances of uibuilder.
 - [x] Default/previously selected file opened for edit automatically.
 - [x] Improved handling of reopening the ui - last file selection retained.
 - [x] Add input parameter and path validation
 - [x] ~~(uibuilder.html) Mark node as "dirty" if file not saved. (`RED.nodes.dirty(true)`).~~ Disable Done/Cancel buttons instead, a lot easier.
 - [x] Hide path and module info by default and allow toggle to show
 - [x] ~~Add server path to info panel `<userDir>/uibuilder/<url>` or `<userDir>/projects/<projectName>/uibuilder/<url>`.~~ Redirecting to the index page instead.
 - [x] Remove edit button - swap file on file selection change.
 - [x] Split uibuilder.html into 3 files for ease of editing.
 Add a build step to assemble. `npm run build`.
+- [x] ~~Move back-end log files from `<userDir>` to `<uibRoot>/.logs`~~ Logging now integrated to Node-RED logs.
+- [x] Remove FE/BE debug flags from admin ui config

 - [x] Add folder selector before file selector - enables files in different folders to be edited.
 Folders are pre-selected.
    - [x] Rebuild file list on change of folder
    - [x] Add all instance folders (`<uibRoot>/<url>/src|dist|root`)
    - ~~Add uibuilder root folder & config file~~ No, as this would require Node-RED to be reloaded anyway, decided not to do this. npm functions will manage content.
    - [ ] Add all instances endpoint folders
    - How to rebuild list if the file list changes outside of Node-RED?
 - [ ] Add new file button
 - [ ] Add option to keep backups for edited files + button to reset to backup + hide backup files
 - [ ] ??
 Can we add the current nodes URL to the info panel? ??
 [See 'Read node data from node-info panel'](https://discourse.nodered.org/t/read-node-data-from-node-info-pane/10210/5)

+- [x] Add interface for npm operations.
+Using `<adminurl>/uibnpm` admin API.

 - [x] New _Advanced settings_ option (hidden by default)
    - [ ] Add flag to make use of project folder optional.
    - [ ] Allow (advanced option) use of a NEW ExpressJS app (rather than reusing RED.httpNode) - giving the ability to have extra control, use a different port and separate security.
       - [ ] Need to make use of Node-RED middleware optional.

-  - [x] Add interface for npm operations.
-Using `<adminurl>/uibnpm` admin API.
 - [ ] Add file delete (button is in place but disabled) - needs a confirm dialogue
 - [ ] Deleting one of the template files will reset it to the default if the copy flag is enabled in the main properties.
 - [ ] Add validation hints for users
 - [ ] Use `https://api.npms.io/v2/package/<packageName>` to highlight installed modules that have updates

-- [x] ~~Move back-end log files from `<userDir>` to `<uibRoot>/.logs`~~ Logging now integrated to Node-RED logs.

-###

 - [ ] Add a "Build" button, disabled by default. uibuilder will check whether there is a `package.json` file in the `<uibRoot>/<uibuilder.url>` folder and whether it contains a script called "build".
 If that exists, the build button will be enabled.